viur-framework/viur-docs/source/basics.rst

 By subclassing these modules, custom modifications and extensions can be implemented for any use-case.
 In most cases, applications make use of custom modules which base on one of the prototypes as described above.

-To connect the Skeleton ``Person`` defined above with a module implementing a list, the following few lines of code are necessary.
+To connect the Skeleton ``personSkel`` defined above with a module implementing a list, the following few lines of code are necessary.

 .. code-block:: python